jhpyle/docassemble/_docs/objects.md

 * What is the name of the fourth recipient?
 * What is the name of the fifth recipient?

+<a name="DAList.appendObject"></a>
 The `appendObject()` method is similar to the `initializeAttribute()` method we discussed earlier.
 Running `recipient.appendObject(Individual)` creates a new object of the class `Individual` and adds it to the list.
 In the example above, the first such object is the fourth element in the list, which means that the intrinsic name of the new object is `recipient[3]`.

+A `DAList` can be given a default object type, so that `appendObject()` can be called without an argument.
+This default object type is controlled by the `.objectFunction` attribute.
+For example, when a `PartyList` object is created, the `.objectFunction` attribute is set to `Person`.

 If you want greater control over the way the questions are asked, you could add a `generic object` question that is specific to the